OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs

-OSPREI simulates the coronal deflection and rotation, the interplanetary expansion, deformation, and arrival time, and the expected in situ profiles, including an estimate of the Kp.
-From an ensemble of 100 runs we have not only the most probability value for each output but a range of possibilities and their likelihoods.
-Our visualizations provide this essential information in an easily-accessible format.
-We also include more complex visualization providing further details on expected spatial variations in the CME properties and digging into the ensemble details by linking the inputs and outputs and illuminating any trends that may be affecting different populations within the ensemble.
+OSPREI first performs a ForeCAT simulation of the coronal deflection and rotation of each CME.
+This gives any changes in the CME latitude, longitude, and orientation during the coronal propagation.
+This information is essential for determining whether or not a CME will impact a given location.

+This positional information is then propagated to an arrival time model, ANTEATR.
+ANTEATR includes the basic drag between the CME and background solar wind, analogous to most current arrival time models, but also includes magnetic and thermal forces.
+In addition to simulating the CME's propagation, giving the arrival time and the CME's bulk and expansion velocities, ANTEATR determines the expansion and deformation of a CME, giving the angular widths and aspect ratios.
+Since ANTEATR depends on the internal properties the model also yields the expected temperature, magnetic field, and density of the CME at the time of impact.

+The final component, FIDO, takes the positional information from ForeCAT and CME arrival time and properties from ANTEATR and determines an in situ magnetic field and velocity profile as it passes over a synthetic spacecraft.
+FIDO simulates not only the profile related to the flux rope or magnetic obstacle portion of a CME, but can also provide an estimate of the behavior at the CME-driven shock and within the sheath.
+FIDO uses the magnetic field and velocity profiles to estimate the Kp index over time.

+The individual models had been designed for efficiency.
+Now that they are fully coupled, full Sun-to-Earth CME simulations can be run in about half a minute per case.
+This allows us to run ensembles so that we can better understand the range of possibilities in the predictions.
+Applying this ensemble methodology to two different CMEs highlights some of the varying behavior we may see.
+For example, the ForeCAT results show little deflection or rotation for the 2021 May 09 CME and the final latitude and longitude of all ensemble members are within 2$^{\circ}$.
+In contrast, the 2021 April 22 CME exhibits noticeable deflection and the magnitude varies between ensemble members, causing the final latitudes and longitudes to vary by 10$^{\circ}$.